vgallet/was/README.md

 ./asprof -e  cpu -f cpu-itimer.html <pid>
 ```

+> [!important]
-Generate all the flamgraph and analyze the results.
+> ❓ Generate all the flamgraph and analyze the results.

 ### Multiple Events (optional)